watem-sedem/watem-sedem/docs/input.rst

 **************************

 The filename of a raster with the tillage direction in degrees to the North.
-This raster is only mandatory if the :ref:`Model Choice <choicespage>`:
+This raster is only mandatory if the :ref::ref:`Model extension <extensionspage>`:
 :ref:`Include tillage direction <includetillagedirection>` is set to 1.

 The datatype of the tillage direction raster is float32.